math2001/math2001.github.io/content/post/so-binary-numbers-are-useful.md

 title: So binary numbers are useful?
 slug: so-binary-numbers-are-useful
 date: 2017-10-13T16:14:21+11:00
-categories: [ cool feature ]
-tags: [ binary, python, binary, bit-manipulation ]
+tags: [binary, python, binary, bit-manipulation]
-commentsIssueId: 4
 ---

 Do you know what binary numbers are?
 They're just a way of counting with just 2